Crane hawk: Habitat and distribution

 Crane hawks occur in tropical lowlands at the edge of forests and are almost always closely associated with water.
 It is found in Argentina, Belize, Bolivia, Brazil, Colombia, Costa Rica, Ecuador, El Salvador, French Guiana, Guatemala, Guyana, Honduras, Mexico, Nicaragua, Panama, Paraguay, Peru, Suriname, Trinidad, Uruguay, and Venezuela.
 They are an irruptive and local migrant, probably moving in response to changing water conditions.

 Behavior

 These hawks often forage by scanning from a perch or on the wing and swooping down to grab prey.
-However, they are notable for having “double-jointed” tarsal bones, allowing them to reach into tree cavities and extract prey, a trait they share only with the genus of African harrier-hawks Polyboroids.
+However, they are notable for having "double-jointed" tarsal bones, allowing them to reach into tree cavities and extract prey, a trait they share with the genus of African harrier-hawks Polyboroides.
 Their main prey are small vertebrates, especially rodents, bats, lizards, snakes, frogs and small birds (especially nestlings of parrots and woodpeckers), but they have also been known to eat larger insects (such as beetles, cicadas and cockroaches), spiders, other arthropods and snails.

 During breeding, nests are built in tree canopies, often in clumps of orchids or other epiphytes.
 The nest is a shallow cup of twigs, anywhere from 10–25 metres up in a tree.
 Clutches are usually 1-2 white-or-bluish-tinged eggs.